Qizbech Tughuzhuqo: Military service

-In October 1839, Kizbech attacked Yekatirininske Fortress.
-Kizbech was seriously injured during the assault on the same fortress in December.
+In October 1839, Qizbech attacked Yekatirininske Fortress.
+Qizbech was seriously injured during the assault on the same fortress in December.
 The fortresses built by Russia on the Circassian coast didn't allow Ottoman and British ships to dock.
 Russian armies landed thousands of soldiers on the shore and built 17 fortresses in a short time.
 The Circassians attacking the fortresses under construction were unsuccessful due to artillery fire opened from the ships.
 Food shortages, blockade, and epidemic diseases led the Circassians to think that dying in battlefield was better than dying from starving or illness, prompting them to launch major attacks on the Russian fortresses.
-Meanwhile, despite being severely wounded and under care, Kizbech acted against the warnings of the healers and sent messengers to the various Circassian leaders leaders, then went to the Ubykhs.
-In February 1840, the Ubykh leader Gerandiqo Berzeg, the Natukhaj leader Hawduqo Mansur, Kizbech from the Shapsugs, and Hajji Yismel from the Abzakhs gathered for a meeting and secretly determined to destroy the coastal fortresses.
-In 1840, Kizbech, heading a group of Circassian cavaliers, captured the garrisons of Waya, Tuapse and Shaps.
+Meanwhile, despite being severely wounded and under care, Qizbech acted against the warnings of the healers and sent messengers to the various Circassian leaders, then went to the Ubykhs.
+In February 1840, the Ubykh leader Gerandiqo Berzeg, the Natukhaj leader Hawduqo Mansur, Qizbech from the Shapsugs, and Hajji Yismel from the Abzakhs gathered for a meeting and secretly determined to destroy the coastal fortresses.
+In 1840, Qizbech, heading a group of Circassian cavaliers, captured the garrisons of Waya, Tuapse and Shaps.
+Despite his old age.
+Qizbech did not retire from military affairs.

-The song written for Kizbech by the Circassian bard Kör Osman, who was a contemporary of Kizbech, goes like this:
+The song written for Qizbech by the Circassian bard Osman the Blind, who was a contemporary of Qizbech, goes like this: